The following professionals lent their expertise to this article:

 • Certification Review Prep

-Top Tennessee Medical Assistant Student Questions, Answered
+Tennessee Medical Assistant Student FAQs

 Do online medical assistant programs in Tennessee have prerequisites?

-Medical assistant programs prepare students for entry-level jobs in allied healthcare.
-As such, few, if any, programs have prerequisites.
+Usually not.
+Since medical assistant programs prepare students for entry-level jobs in allied healthcare, most don’t have prerequisites.
 In fact, some online medical assistant programs in Tennessee, such as the one offered through The Tennessee Colleges of Applied Technology (TCAT), allow students to register for and begin their program in as few as 24-48 hours.
-Regardless of your program’s prerequisites, or lack thereof, in order to take the national certification exams for medical assistants, you’ll need to have a high school diploma or equivalent.

 How can I network during my program, and does it matter?